 Local governments and industry associations often sponsor educational workshops and seminars, which can last for a few hours or a full day.
 Topics include pre-construction project preparation, final inspection procedures, risk management, and code compliance.
 Construction-related websites may also host a series of webinars on topics of interest to construction inspectors.

-Construction inspectors can look to printed materials for everyday training.
+Construction inspectors can also study available printed materials for everyday training.
 These references may include regulatory reference books, inspector handbooks, and construction magazines.
 Participation in online message boards is possible, as well as subscribing to construction-related bulletins.